lash1937/foodwebs_env_variation_coexistence/README.md

 **Repository organization**

-:file_folder: **intertidal_model**: code to run the simulation of the rocky intertidal food web, and to partition the influence of variation in the environment and predation on coexistence.
+:file_folder: **intertidal_model**: code to run the simulation of the rocky intertidal food web, and to partition the influence of variation in the environment and predation on coexistence of barnacles and limpets.